sourceduty/Data_Hardware/README.md

 | 100000 GB          | 64          | 256      | 200.00       | 100.0          | 16.0         | Intel Core i5-10400, AMD Ryzen 5 3600                                                | Mainframe                 | 102400000      |

 #

+> Alex: *"This table and calculations could be expanded by processing larger or smaller amounts of data using the same hardware."*

+> *"A personal laptop would take approximately 10.24 hours to process 10 GB of data. "*

+#
 ### Related Links

 [Gas-Cooled Computer](https://github.com/sourceduty/Gas-Cooled_Computer)